Sudip777/expense-tracker/README.md

 ## Bootstrap and Custom CSS
-Bootstrap classes and custom CSS are used to enhance the user experience.
-The theme applied is Bootstrap 5 Dark theme: [Bootstrap 5 Dark Theme](https://cdn.syncfusion.com/ej2/23.1.36/bootstrap5-dark.css)
+Bootstrap classes and custom CSS are used to further enhance the user experience.
+The theme applied is Bootstrap 5 Dark theme: [Bootstrap 5 Dark Theme](https://ej2.syncfusion.com/aspnetcore/documentation/appearance/theme)